surveyjs/survey-pdf/docs/Customization-ChangeFonts.md

 <a id="set-document-font"></a>
 ### Set the document font

-As in the [Change the document font](#change-document-font) section above, set the options' `fontName` property to specify the font family used to render all texts in a survey document.
+Use the `IDocOptions.fontName` to render survey PDF texts with a custom font.
-Set this property to a custom font family identifier which you previously assigned to the loaded font(s) through the `addFont` method's _fontName_ parameter.
+Set this property to a custom font family identifier - the  _fontName_ parameter used in the `addFont` method.

 ```js
 function saveSurveyToPdf(filename, surveyModel) {